niranad/JavaScriptCalculatorUI/README.md

 ## Project Link

 The project with all tests passing is live with Github pages at [javascript-calculator](https://niranad.github.io/javascript-calculator).
-Tests can be run at this [codepen](https://codepen.io/niranad/full/eYvveqP).
+The specified tests can be run against the project via this [codepen](https://codepen.io/niranad/full/eYvveqP).

 ## Project Source